Twitter’s new strategy to fight climate lies: Give users accurate information first

 The platform wants to get ahead of any coordinated falsehoods that could surface during the summit, which aims to chart an aggressive course to cut greenhouse gas emissions and slow Earth’s warming.
-Negotiations will take place over two weeks, but the two-day leaders’ summit begins Monday with about 120 heads of stat and government officials.
+Negotiations will take place over two weeks, but the two-day leaders’ summit began Monday with about 120 heads of state and government officials.

-Because the summit is sure to spark more conversations about climate change and the environment online, Twitter is using prebunks — “reliable, authoritative hubs of information from global experts” — to get ahead of misleading narratives, said Elizabeth Busby, a company spokesperson.
+Because the summit is sure to spark more conversations about climate change and the environment online, Twitter is using pre-bunks — “reliable, authoritative hubs of information from global experts” — to get ahead of misleading narratives, said Elizabeth Busby, a company spokesperson.

-“These prebunks will surface authoritative context across a range of key themes, like the science backing climate change and global warming realities,” Busby said
+“These pre-bunks will surface authoritative context across a range of key themes, like the science backing climate change and global warming realities,” Busby said

 The platform is focused on elevating credible information from global experts, Busby said.
 The idea is to prime users with reliable data before someone else can spam them with falsehoods.